 We are subject to Federal Trade Commission ("FTC") regulation and various state laws regulating the offer and sale of franchises.
-The laws of several states also regulate substantive aspects of the franchisor-franchise relationship.
+The laws of several states also regulate substantive aspects of the franchisor-franchisee relationship.
 The FTC requires us to furnish to prospective franchisees a franchise disclosure document containing prescribed information.
 State laws that regulate the franchisor-franchisee relationship presently exist in a significant number of states and bills have been introduced in Congress from time to time that would provide for federal regulation of the U.S. franchisor-franchisee relationship in certain respects if such bills were enacted.
-The state laws often limit, among other things, the duration and scope of non-competition provisions and the ability of a franchisor-franchisee relationship.
+The state laws often limit, among other things, the duration and scope of non-competition provisions and the ability of a franchisor to terminate or refuse to renew a franchise.
+Some foreign countries also have disclosure requirements and other laws regulating franchising and the franchisor-franchisee relationship.
 National, state and local government regulations or initiatives, including health care legislation, "living wage," legislation imposing "joint employer liability" or other current or proposed regulations and increases in minimum wage rates affect Papa John's as well as others within the restaurant industry.
 As we expand internationally, we are subject to applicable laws in each jurisdiction where franchised units are established.